convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

 ## Vision
-Vision capabilities are enabled in Convo-lang using markdown style images.
+Vision capabilities are enabled in Convo-Lang using markdown style images.
 Markdown images are
 converted into the native format of LLM at runtime.

 *@@tall*